eakeur/circle/README.md

 # circle

-Circle is a Flutter applications that demonstrates some uses of the flutter pixel-perfect native tool: CustomPaint With it, we are building a Unit Circle (take a look on that) and applying some trigonometry to the thing
+Circle is a Flutter application that demonstrates some uses of the flutter pixel-perfect native tool: CustomPaint With it, we are building a Unit Circle (take a look on that) and applying some trigonometry to the thing

 ## Future